aws-cloudformation/cfn-lint/docs/rules.md

 *Warning*
 Rule `E3012` is used to check the types for value of a resource property.
-A number is a number, string is a string, etc.  There are occasions where this could be just a warning and other times it could be an error.  cfn-lint didnt build an exception process so all instances of this issue is considered an error.
+A number is a number, string is a string, etc.  There are occasions where this could be just a warning and other times it could be an error.  cfn-lint doesn't have an exception process so all instances of this issue are considered errors.
+You can disable this rule using `--ignore-checks` if it is not required for your internal best practices.

 ## Rules